brichan17/brichan17.github.io/notes.md

 [Notes on C\*-algebras](Notes on C*-algebras.pdf)

-This is a set of typed notes about the theory of C*-algebras.
-These notes are based upon a variety of different references and are currently unfinished.
+This is a set of typed notes about the basic theory of C*-algebras.
+It begins from the very beginning; assuming that the reader is new to the notion of a C*-algebra.

 # Functional Analysis